Carlee Giammona: Glasgow City

 On January 31, 2024, on deadline day, Glasgow City announced they had signed Giammona on an 18 month long contract.
 Giammona made her first club appearance on February 7, 2024 against Hamilton Academical.
 She scored her first club goal four days later against Montrose.

-Tampa Bay Sun FC
+Tampa Bay Sun

 On June 14, 2024, Tampa Bay Sun FC announced the signing of Giammona for the inaugural 2024–25 USL Super League Season.
 She was in Tampa Bay's starting lineup for their inaugural match against Dallas Trinity on August 18, 2024 that ended in a 1–1 draw.
 Giammona scored her first club goal on September 8, 2024 and would go on to win the Team of the Month award for November 2024.
+She helped the Sun win the inaugural Super League championship after beating Fort Lauderdale United FC in the final.

+In her second season in Tampa Bay, Giammona made 26 appearances as the Sun finished second-to-last in the Super League standings.
+She scored 5 goals, ranking second on the team behind Sydny Nasello.
+On June 15, 2026, almost exactly two years after her signing with the Sun was made official, Giammona was announced to be departing from the club.

+Brooklyn FC

+On August 6, 2026, it was announced that Giammona had signed for fellow Super League team Brooklyn FC.
+She made her club debut on August 15, 2026, earning the start in Brooklyn's season-opening defeat to Lexington SC.